ErickGichuki/Data-Visualization-with-Matplotlib/README.md

-# Data Visualization with Matplotib
+# Data Visualization with Matplotlib

 ## Using Airbnb Data